cloudiful/nvim-config/README.md

 # 😈 My personal nvim setup 🔧

-## It is basically LazyVim💤 with Catppuccin🐱 theme and transparent🪟 background
+It is basically LazyVim💤 with Catppuccin🐱 theme and transparent🪟 background

+## Setup

 ### With Internet 🛜